getodk/docs/docs/central-api-form-management.rst

 **Creating Datasets with Forms**\

 Starting from Version 2022.3, a Form can also create a Dataset by defining a Dataset schema in the Form definition (XForms XML or XLSForm).
-When a Form with a Dataset schema is uploaded, a Dataset and its Properties are created and a ``dataset.create``\  event is logged in the Audit logs.
+When a Form with a Dataset schema is uploaded, a Dataset and its Properties are created.
 The state of the Dataset is dependent on the state of the Form; you will need to publish the Form to publish the Dataset.
-Datasets in the Draft state are not returned in `Dataset APIs <#reference/datasets>`__, however the `Related Datasets <#reference/forms/related-datasets/draft-form-dataset-diff>`__ API for the Form can be called to get the Dataset and its Properties.
+Datasets in the Draft state are not returned in `Dataset APIs </central-api-dataset-management>`__, however the `Related Datasets </central-api-form-management/#draft-form-dataset-diff>`__ API for the Form can be called to get the Dataset and its Properties.

 It is possible to define the schema of a Dataset in multiple Forms.
 Such Forms can be created and published in any order.
-The creation of the first Form will generate a ``dataset.create``\  event in Audit logs and subsequent Form creation will generate ``dataset.update``\  events.
-Publishing any of the Forms will also publish the Dataset and will generate a ``dataset.update.publish``\  event.
-The state of a Property of a Dataset is also dependent on the state of the Form that FIRST defines that Property, which means if a Form is in the Draft state then the Properties defined by that Form will not appear in the `.csv file <#reference/datasets/download-dataset/download-dataset>`__ of the Dataset.
+Publishing any of the Forms will also publish the Dataset and will generate a ``dataset.create``\  event; ``dataset.update``\  events are generated in Audit logs when a Form adds a new property in the Dataset.
+The state of a Property of a Dataset is also dependent on the state of the Form that FIRST defines that Property, which means if a Form is in the Draft state then the Properties defined by that Form will not appear in the `.csv file </central-api-dataset-management/#download-dataset>`__ of the Dataset.

 .. dropdown:: Request